EastCoastProduct/super-admin-skeleton/README.md

       __API_URL__: JSON.stringify('http://192.168.50.4:3000'),
     }),

 These lines define global variables that get passed to bundled project.
-We are passing *__API_URL__* as the global variable which we use inside the application as API constant.
+We are passing *__API_URL__* as global variable which we use inside the application as Web and API constant.
 These constants are valid if the local setup has been done through [Skeleton](https://github.com/EastCoastProduct/skeleton), in any other case these global variables should be manually updated to corresponding ones.

 ### src/index.tpl.html
 Title inside template should be updated to the corresponding one instead of generic one.
 Favicon link doesn't exist with skeleton example which should probably be added manually.